 In Fiscal Year 2011, a much-needed proper sign was installed at Oakland Cemetery to inform patrons of the name and ownership of the cemetery.

-Open daily, sunrise to sunset, Oakland Cemetery is a beautifully landscaped and well maintained site.
+Open daily, sunrise to sunset, Oakland Cemetery is a beautifully landscaped and well-maintained site.
 It provides space for persons wishing to purchase a single space or an entire family lot of eight spaces.
 The current price for one grave space is $450.
-Restrictions concerning placement and size of monuments vary depending on the location.
+Restrictions concerning the placement and size of monuments vary depending on the location.
 Persons interested in purchasing a space should personally visit the Cemetery.

 The Cemetery Sexton will show you the areas available for purchase and explain the restrictions on monuments.
 Sexton hours are Monday to Friday, 7 a.m. to 4 p.m.
 (Closed noon to 1 p.m.).
 After selecting a lot(s), payment is made at City Hall in the City Clerk's Office.
 A deed for the space will be signed by the Mayor and forwarded to you promptly.
 View the cemetery grave fees chart (PDF).

 The first memorial day service in Illinois, and perhaps in the country, to honor those who had died in the Civil War, took place in Woodlawn Cemetery on April 29, 1866.
 The City currently maintains the Cemetery and Memorial Day services are observed each year at the site.
 Woodlawn Cemetery is on the National Register of Historic Places and the Carbondale Register of Historic Sites.